redlib-org/redlib/README.md

 - **Logging:** In production (when running the binary, hosting with docker, or using the official instances), Redlib logs nothing.
 When debugging (running from source without `--release`), Redlib logs post IDs fetched to aid with troubleshooting.

-- **Cookies:** Redlib uses optional cookies to store any configured settings in [the settings menu](https://redlib.matthew.science/settings).
+- **Cookies:** Redlib uses optional cookies to store any configured settings in the settings menu.
 These are not cross-site cookies and the cookies hold no personal data.

-#### Official instance (redlib.matthew.science)

-The official instance is hosted at https://redlib.matthew.science.

-- **Server:** The official instance runs a production binary, and thus logs nothing.

-- **DNS:** The domain for the official instance uses Cloudflare as the DNS resolver.
-However, this site is not proxied through Cloudflare, and thus Cloudflare doesn't have access to user traffic.

-- **Hosting:** The official instance is hosted on [Replit](https://replit.com/), which monitors usage to prevent abuse.
-I can understand if this invalidates certain users' threat models, and therefore, self-hosting, using unofficial instances, and browsing through Tor are welcomed.

 ---